 APPLY TO THE VTAP INTERNSHIP

-The application review process begins on January of each year.
+The application review process begins in February.
 Interviews are conducted generally in the Spring.
 If you have any questions regarding the VTAP internship, please contact HRVeteransInitiative@GuggenheimPartners.com

 Veterans Transition Assistance Program Summer Internship FAQs